What is Scrum?

-They form the backbone of your processes to ensure that Scrum works effectively.
+Each Scrum artifact forms the backbone of your processes to ensure that Scrum works effectively.

 The product backlog is a prioritized list of tasks that must be completed, as well as everything that needs to happen to make a project a reality.

-It’s essentially a to-do list of everything that needs to be done to finish a project.
+This Scrum artifact is essentially a to-do list of everything that needs to be done to finish a project.

 What are user stories?